 A sudden change in the gaming scene has left people buzzing.
 The popular rock, paper, scissors (RPS) event has seemingly been removed from the events tab, leading many to express their views on various forums.

-While some were indifferent, others voiced their disappointment.
-One user reminisced, "Ngl I loved the rock ๐ชจ paper ๐ scissor โ๏ธ event.
+While some expressed indifference, others were vocal about their disappointment.
+One user shared, "Ngl I loved the rock ๐ชจ paper ๐ scissor โ๏ธ event.
 Always fun to see what the other player would pick."
-However, several comments hinted at ongoing issues with the event.
+Others noted surprising game lengths, with one saying, "Games could last anywhere from 30 seconds to 2 minutes.
+I just sat here giggling the amount of back to back ties I was getting was so improbable."
+Overall, the community's sentiments varied widely.

-A few users pointed out that the event had bugs during previous runs.
+A few people pointed out that the event suffered from bugs during previous runs.
 "It bugged out the last time they tried to run it.
-Probably just hasnโt been fixed yet," one concerned player mentioned.
-Last time, some sectors couldnโt participate due to technical failures, sparking frustration within the community.
+Probably just hasnโt been fixed yet," one concerned player reported.
+Some participation issues stemmed from technical failures, leading to frustration among players.
+Comments revealed some didnโt mind the removal, with one stating, "Hopefully they did away with it, lol.
+I canโt stand that game."
+This sentiment was echoed by another who remarked, "I basically just let people win."

-The feedback showcased a mix of emotions.
-Many felt the game dragged on during ties, with suggestions to make sudden death rules to quicken the pace.
-One player proposed, "They should make RPS a sudden death.
+The feedback showcased a mix of emotions, with many feeling the game dragged on during ties.
+Players suggested implementing sudden death rules to quicken the pace.
+One commented, "They should make RPS a sudden death.
 Just one choice winner takes it."
-Overall, opinions ranged from relief at not having to deal with a 'clogged challenge list' to nostalgia over the lost game.
+The nostalgia for the game felt overshadowed by the complications it introduced.

 Despite the removal, there are hints that the event might not be gone for good.
 An optimistic comment stated, "In January, the rock, paper, scissors minigame will surely be back, youโll see."
 Whether this prediction holds true remains to be seen.